Skip to main content

 pharmacist

-• Never share Ozempic (semaglutide) with other people, even if you change the needle.
-Sharing this medication with others can put you both at risk for serious infections.
+• Never share Ozempic (semaglutide) with anyone else, even if you change the needle.
+Sharing this medication can spread serious infections.

-• If you miss a dose of Ozempic (semaglutide), take your dose as soon as possible if it's been 5 days or less since your missed dose.
-If more than 5 days have passed, skip the missed dose and give your next dose on your regularly scheduled day.
-In either case, you can go back to your normal dosing schedule afterwards.
+• If you miss a dose of Ozempic (semaglutide), take it as soon as possible within 5 days of the missed dose.
+If more than 5 days have passed, skip the missed dose and take your next dose on your regular day.
+After that, go back to your usual once-weekly schedule.

 How to save using GoodRx